Chewy742/Java-Projects/README.md

 - Used two fundamental data structures to implement a symbol balancing file to point out symbol discrepancies in java files, as well as an implementation of a TwoStackQueue.

 ## Simple Comparable/Search
-- a basic coding project that involved learning Comparables and recursion to search for  values.
+- A basic coding project that involved learning Comparables and recursion to search for  values.